-Remember that the expenses of stamp duty, the mortgage, discharge of the mortgage, registration fees, insurance and other charges add around 5.6–6 per cent to the purchase price of a property.
+The expenses of conveyancing, the PEXA fee, stamp duty, the mortgage lodgment fee, registration fees, insurance and other charges add around 5.6–6 per cent to the purchase price of a property.

 As a buyer, do not sign a contract of sale until:

-• your lender informs you in writing that finance is approved or that you qualify for a loan;
+• your lender informs you in writing that finance is preapproved (i.e. that you qualify for a loan);

-• you have checked that the boundaries of the land correlate with the title measurements.
-Check the distance from the land to the street corner (or the “connecting point”) shown on the plan, to ensure that the land inspected is the same as the land in the title (note that your ability to object to a title based on measurements of the land may be restricted under a standard contract);
+• you have checked that the boundaries of the land correlate with the title measurements (which are on the title plan in the vendor’s statement) – check the distance from the land to the street corner (or the “connecting point”) shown on the plan, to ensure that the land inspected is the same as the land in the title (note that your ability to object to a title based on measurements of the land may be restricted under a standard contract);

 The documents you are required to sign immediately on purchasing the property are the contract of sale and the vendor’s statement.
 Do not sign any other documents without independent legal advice.